 Lindsay Duncan also stars in the series as Matthew’s mother Ysabeau, with Doctor Who’s Alex Kingston playing a key role as Diana’s aunt and guardian Sarah Bishop.

-In addition, Louise Brealey, Owen Teale, Aisling Loftus, Greg McHugh, Elarica Johnson and Valarie Pettiford feature in the supporting cast.
+In addition, Owen Teale, Aisling Loftus and Valarie Pettiford feature in the supporting cast.

 What is A Discovery of Witches about?

-While we wouldn’t want to give too much away, the second series will be based on Harkness’ already-released book Shadow of Night, and on the author’s website the plot is summarised as follows:
+While we wouldn’t want to give too much away, the second season will be based on Harkness’ already-released book Shadow of Night, and on the author’s website the plot is summarised as follows:

 “Book Two of the All Souls Trilogy plunges Diana and Matthew into Elizabethan London, a world of spies and subterfuge, and a coterie of Matthew’s old friends, the mysterious School of Night.